 - C/T: slightly more likely to be allergic to grass pollen

 Members: Your genotype for rs7775228 is —.

 Filaggrin, a protein encoded by the FLG gene, increases epithelial integrity.
 It is vital to keep the skin (and nose) cells tightly together so that allergens can’t cross the barrier.[ref]
-Variants that decrease filaggrin have been tied to different types of allergies, including pollen allergies and contact dermatitis.
+Variants that decrease filaggrin have ties to different types of allergies, including pollen allergies and contact dermatitis.